YourOnlineSquad/nathaniels-barber-shop/index.md

       Finding a reliable barber can be a challenge, which is why the Nathaniel Standard was created.
 We believe that a trip to the barbershop shouldn't feel like an errand; it should feel like an upgrade.
 Our shop delivers a premium, appointment-based experience with focused attention, high-quality maintenance, and a private, professional atmosphere.
     </p>
     <p style="color: var(--text-muted); font-size: 1.1rem; line-height: 1.8;">
       We are proud to serve the local community here in South Dakota.
-Whether you are stepping in for a fresh taper before the weekend, detailed beard sculpting, or a traditional straight razor shave, every single service is built around absolute detail, unwavering consistency, and a sharp, lasting finish.
+Whether you are stepping in for a fresh taper before the weekend, detailed beard sculpting, or a traditional straight razor shave, every single service is built around detail, consistency, and a sharp, lasting finish.
 We don't just cut hair; we craft confidence.
     </p>
   </div>
 </section>